jiafengkevinchen/close-replication/README.md

 details](#parallelism).
 Full replication is also tricky because of an upstream problem where long-running Monte Carlos appear to fail silently (see [NOTE](#note-on-replicating-monte-carlo-data)) - though progress is saved and restarting a script resumes the progress.
-I have included a copy of the generated Monte Carlo output in (`simulated_posterior_means.zip`; please reach out to jiafeng@stanford.edu if not found).
+Please reach out to jiafeng@stanford.edu for a copy of the Monte Carlo output.

 Specifically, each exercise runs $M$ iterations for $V$ different outcome variables.
-Right now the code parallelizes over V but not over M. A rough estimate of time taken is in the table below (your mileage may vary on time per iteration):
+Right now the code parallelizes over $V$ but not over $M$.
+A rough estimate of time taken is in the table below (your mileage may vary on time per iteration):

 | exercise                       | time per iteration |  # total iterations | V | M | max core | estimated total hours at full parallelization |